outInsideOut/Timers---A-CPP-Static-Library/README.md

 ### usage examples:

 #### example 1)
 *this example uses an object pointer to construct and destruct the abstract LabeledTimer object.
-This will print the duration in microseconds(us), of the "code to be timed"*
+This will print the duration in microseconds(us), of the "code to be timed", , with the label *a* *

 	LabeledTimer# lT = new LabeledTimer('a');